 Once the toxoplasma parasite enters the bloodstream, it finds its way into major organs like the brain and liver.
 It also can infect the eyes, causing a disease called ocular toxoplasmosis.
 The disease is a form of retinopathy because it attacks the retina, the layer of light-sensitive nerves that transmit visual signals to the brain.

-A more technical name of the disease is toxoplasma retinochoroiditis, referring to the toxoplasma parasite infecting the retinochoroidal section of the eye (the choroid is a layer of tissue behind the retina).
+Once in the retina, the parasite can cause scars and extensive tissue damage.
 About one out of four people with a history of toxoplasma retinochoroiditis issues are legally blind in at least one eye.

 Over time, ocular toxoplasmosis can damage or even destroy the retina if left untreated.